Walter Mondale, Carter’s vice president, dies at 93

 Mondale followed the trail blazed by his political mentor, Hubert H. Humphrey, from Minnesota politics to the U.S. Senate and the vice presidency, serving under Jimmy Carter from 1977 to 1981.

+In a statement Monday night, Carter said he considered Mondale “the best vice president in our country’s history.”
+He added: “Fritz Mondale provided us all with a model for public service and private behavior.”

+President Joe Biden said of Mondale: "There have been few senators, before or since, who commanded such universal respect. ...
+It was Walter Mondale who defined the vice presidency as a full partnership, and helped provide a model for my service.”

-His own try for the White House, in 1984, came at the zenith of Ronald Reagan’s popularity.
-Mondale’s selection of Rep. Geraldine Ferraro of New York as his running mate made him the first major-party presidential nominee to put a woman on the ticket, but his declaration that he would raise taxes helped define the race.
+Mondale's own try for the White House, in 1984, came at the zenith of Ronald Reagan’s popularity.
+His selection of Rep. Geraldine Ferraro of New York as his running mate made him the first major-party presidential nominee to put a woman on the ticket, but his declaration that he would raise taxes helped define the race.

 On Election Day, he carried only his home state and the District of Columbia.
 The electoral vote was 525-13 for Reagan — the biggest landslide in the Electoral College since Franklin Roosevelt defeated Alf Landon in 1936.
 (Sen. George McGovern got 17 electoral votes in his 1972 defeat, winning Massachusetts and Washington, D.C.)